pieterjanvc/HOLLOW-TREE/docs/developer.md

 - OPENAI_API_KEY
 - OPENAI_ORGANIZATION

+_If you don't have an organization ID create an empty variable_

-They will be accessed in the code like this
+The variables will be accessed in python like this:

 ```
 os.environ.get("OPENAI_API_KEY")